Canadian Biomonitoring Dashboard: About

 Interpreting the results

 Exercise caution when comparing biomonitoring results across collection periods.
-Because the age ranges sampled and the LOD can change over time, you should review this information in the data table before making conclusions.
+Because the analytical method and LOD can change over time, you should review this information in the data table and method summary (coming soon) before making conclusions.

 Use caution when comparing creatinine-adjusted results for chemical biomarkers measured in urine.
 Creatinine levels differ by age and sex.
-We recommend that you only compare creatinine-adjusted levels for the same age group or sex across collection periods.
-Do not compare creatinine-adjusted levels across age groups or between sexes.
+We recommend that you only compare creatinine-adjusted levels for the same age group or sex at birth across collection periods.

-For more information on considerations for interpreting the biomonitoring data, please see the Sixth Report on Human Biomonitoring of Environmental Chemicals in Canada.
+For more information and considerations for interpreting the biomonitoring data, please see the statistical analysis (coming soon) and interpretation information (coming soon) available in the Resources tab.

 Suggested citation